THE 1st Battalion

 fourteen days were approximately 2 men killed and 51 wounded.

-Six officers and 13 men were mentioned in despatches for good work
+officers and 13 men were mentioned in despatches for good work in

-in the relief operations, 3 men getting the distinguished conduct
+the relief operations, 3 men getting the distinguished conduct medal,

-medal, — another man of the Mounted Infantry got that medal
+— another man of the Mounted Infantry got that medal for excellent

-for excellent work at Alleman's Nek, — and in General Buller's
+work at Alleman's Nek, — and in General Buller's final despatch

-After the entry into the Transvaal the history of the battalion was
+the entry into the Transvaal the history of the battalion was not

 employed on the Natal - Pretoria Railway, and in column work from